lileeeeeee/cryptoscope/README.md

 * Badges

 ## Description
-Our website allows users to use their horoscope to make decisions on the cryptocurrency to buy based on today's, tomorrow's or even yesterday's information.
+Our website allows users to make cryptocurrency picks informed by their daily horoscope.
+Investment decisions can be made based on today's, tomorrow's or even yesterday's information.
+Our users can interpret statements about their moods and feelings while perusing current and historical cryptocurrency pricing data.

 ## Usage